kubedb/docs/docs/guides/elasticsearch/custom-rbac/using-custom-rbac.md

 An existing service account can be reused in another Elasticsearch Database.
 No new access permission is required to run the new Elasticsearch Database.

-Now, create Elasticsearch CRD `minute-elasticsearch` using the existing service account name `my-custom-serviceaccount` in the `spec.podTemplate.spec.serviceAccountName` field.
+Now, create Elasticsearch crd `minute-elasticsearch` using the existing service account name `my-custom-serviceaccount` in the `spec.podTemplate.spec.serviceAccountName` field.

 ```console
 $ kubectl apply -f https://github.com/kubedb/docs/raw/0.12.0/docs/examples/elasticsearch/custom-rbac/es-custom-db-two.yaml